Lambda-X-Master/iOS/README.md

 # Title of project goes here

+🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
+This is intended to be a guideline.
+Feel free to add your own flare to it.

 ## Contributors

 🚫In Week 5 add contributor info below, make sure add images and edit the social links for each member.
 Add or delete these place-holders as needed